flynnjh/scrawl/README.md

   - This is important becuase the overall fluidity of the app will be improved, instead of shit just popping up we'll wait for the session to finish loading.
     - If user is authentcated: continue
     - If not: got to signin/signup (this will be done when I, well, implement signing up)

+Planned Features:

+- Search thoughts by day/week/month/etc.
+- See a list of thoughts under the one you have clicked on from that same day.
+- Replace most buttons with text with a proper icons.
+- Ability to save thoughts as a draft to come back to later.
+- Ability to give thoughts an (option) tite/header.
+- Ability to create thoughts with Markdown.